lucafoscili/comfyui-lf/README.md

 ### Large Language Model Nodes (`llm.py`)

 - **CharacterImpersonator**: Utilizes a large language model to generate text responses as if coming from a character described by a provided biography.
 This node can be used for creative writing, role-playing scenarios, or generating dynamic content based on character traits.
-- **ImageClassifier**: Utilizes a large language model to generate descriptions about images portraying characters.
+- **ImageClassifier**: Utilizes a large language model to generate descriptions of images portraying characters.

 ### Loader Nodes (`loaders.py`)

-- **LoadImages**: Node used to load multiple images from disk given a directory.
-Optionally it can fetch images from subdirectories.
+- **LoadImages**: Node used to load multiple images from the disk given a directory.
+Optionally, it can fetch images from subdirectories.

 ### Logic Nodes (`logic.py`)